Performance Tuning FME: Database Performance Tuning

 Bulk Reads

-Each query sent to a database incurs considerable expense in terms of time and performance.
+Each query sent to a database incurs significant time and performance costs.
 This overhead cannot be emphasized enough.
-The fewer the number of queries to a database, the faster a workspace will be.
-If necessary, read a larger-than-required set of data in a single query, rather than carrying out multiple, individual queries, on single features.
+The fewer queries to a database, the faster a workspace will be.
+If necessary, read a larger-than-required set of data in a single query, rather than carrying out multiple, individual queries on single features.

 Truncating and Dropping Tables

 Related to indexing is the difference between truncating a table and dropping it.
 FME has settings to do either, but when you truncate a table, the index remains, and subsequent data loading is slower.
-When you drop a table first, a side effect is that all indexes are also dropped; hence data can be written faster because no indexing is taking place.
+When you drop a table, all indexes are also dropped; hence, data can be written faster because no indexing is taking place.

-Tip: Consider using the option to Drop and Create a table, rather than Truncate Existing, in order to get better performance from a bulk data load.
+Tip: Consider using the Drop and Create table option rather than Truncate Existing to improve performance during a bulk data load.

 Chunk Sizes and Transaction Intervals

 Data written to a database is held in two places.
-FME holds the data until it has a set amount of data (the Chunk Size).
+FME holds the data until it reaches a set amount (the Chunk Size).
 Then it passes the data to the database.
-The database holds the data until it has a set amount of data (the Transaction Interval).
+The database holds data until it reaches a set amount (the Transaction Interval).
 Then it commits the data.

 A higher chunk size (also known as Features per Bulk Write) means that FME holds more data, but makes fewer requests to the database.
-Each request to the database comes at a performance cost, so is best avoided.
+Each database request incurs a performance cost, so it is best avoided.

-A higher transaction interval means that the database holds more data, but has to carry out fewer commit actions.
+A higher transaction interval means the database holds more data but performs fewer commit operations.
 Committing transactions is an expensive operation that it is best to avoid.

 At their extreme low ends, smaller chunk sizes and transaction intervals mean you could be passing records to the database and committing them one at a time!
 This would be extremely costly.